So you’re using Gravity Forms to capture leads on your website. A user lands on the page, inputs their information, and clicks “Submit”. Now what?

 The field in your form.

-Accepted parameters include: is, is not, contains, greater than, less than, starts with, and ends with.
+Accepted parameters include:is, is not, contains, greater than, less than, starts with,

 The value to compare the field against.